What are electricity rebates?

 This rebate is for Victorian pensioners, seniors, veterans and low-income earners.
 It provides concession card holders with an annual rebate on electricity.

-Note: this rebate does not apply to the first $171.60 and cuts off at $3,895.13 of the annual bill.
+Note: this rebate does not apply to the first $171.60 of your annual bill.
+Customers with an annual bill exceeding $3,895.13 must apply for the Excess Energy Concession instead.

 Rebate amount